 Complaint for Divorce

-Failure to respond to a Complaint for Divorce: In the event a party fails to respond to the Complaint for Divorce, they can forever waive legal defenses they may have.
-Further, a lack of response opens that party to a final judgement without their participation or knowledge.
+In the event a party fails to respond to the Complaint for Divorce, they can forever waive legal defenses they may have.
+Further, a lack of response opens that party to a final judgment without their participation or knowledge.
 A court is authorized to grant a final judgment on all divorce issues (child custody, visitation, child support, asset and debt division, alimony, and attorney fees) even in the absence of participation by one of the parties.

 Now that you have filed, and your spouse has been served the divorce papers, your divorce process will move forward.
 Depending on the attitude of the divorcing parties and the circumstances of the case, your divorce can become one of the following:

 - Contested Divorce: A contested divorce is a type of divorce in which the spouses cannot come to an agreement on one or more major terms of their divorce, such as division of property, child custody and support, and alimony.
 In a contested divorce, the issues in dispute may need to be resolved through mediation or by a judge in a court trial.